f-choir/fchoir-next/README.md

 - 17/10/25:
   - Extend the Singer API to allow first name / last name and pronouns.
 Retain name field as an override.
 Update the About page.
   - Take repo public as Vercel no longer allow free builds on push to `main`.
 Not great.
+- 7/11/25:
+  - Add cohorts to the members page API to enable the polaroid wall